-One aspect of healthy eating is to get enough micro-nutrients, namely vitamins and minerals.
+A key part of healthy eating is to get enough micro-nutrients, namely vitamins and minerals.
 Here are three of the major minerals:

-This is the second most abundant mineral in the human body.
+Phosphorus is the second most abundant mineral in the human body.
 The most abundant is calcium.
 An average 60kg (132lbs) person has 600g of phosphorous in their body, primarily in the bones, teeth, and cell membranes.

-Phosphorous works closely with calcium for bone structure, and these minerals are ‘co-dependent’ for bone health.
+Phosphorous works closely with calcium for bone structure, and these two minerals are ‘co-dependent’ for bone health.
 Without phosphorous, you cannot absorb calcium, or repair broken bones, or use the B vitamins, or produce a whole range of hormones.

+That’s not all.
 Phosphorous is also key to one of your energy systems, the creatine phosphate system, one of the anaerobic energy systems.
 It is also needed for the metabolism of fats.

 Medications containing aluminium hydroxide can inhibit phosphorous absorption.
 It is not uncommon for medication to have adverse effects on your ability to absorb certain vitamins and minerals.